-Don’t overlook the ability to keep your client and litigation that you want or need to go forward post petition together, in bankruptcy court.
+Don’t overlook the ability to keep your client and any litigation that you want or need to go forward post petition together, in bankruptcy court.

 You can keep them together by removing pending state court actions to bankruptcy court.